fumlizd/frozen-lake-qlearning/README.md

 | 2     | Right     | 0         | +1        |
 | 3     | Up        | −1        | 0         |

-Movement at grid boundaries is clamped — the agent stays in place if it would move off the grid.
+Movement at grid boundaries is clamped, the agent stays in place if it would move off the grid.

 ### Reward Structure